Ruthin and Cerrig-y-Drudion Railway

-Although the bill was withdrawn, a second Act was successfully passed in June 1876.
+Although the bill was withdrawn, a second bill was successfully passed in June 1876, becoming the Ruthin and Cerrig-y-druidion Railway Act 1876 (39 & 40 Vict. c. lxxxi).
 Some construction work started in 1879, but was abandoned in 1884.
 The route can be traced for about 8 km from Ruthin LNWR station to Cefn-yr-iwrch farm between Bontuchel and Cyffylliog.